Marak/webservice.js/ReadMe.md

 webservice.js also plays very nice with node's httpServer and other middleware frameworks ( such as Connect ).

-## FEATURES
+## WEBSERVICE FEATURES

 - Instantly create a RESTful web-service from a node.js module
-- Regular JavaScript methods are automatically transformed into API methods for your web-service
+- Built-in JSON-schema validation for incoming data provided via Resourcer
 - Data can be posted to any webservice.js end-point as JSON, query string, or form data.
 - By default, HTTP Verbs and Content-Type are not strictly enforced

+## INTEGRATION FEATURES

+- Regular node.js modules are automatically transformed into API methods for your web-service
 - Can export as an httpServer request handler
 - Can export an a httpServer instance
 - Works as a middle-ware in Connect or stack